christianfarls/cmz25_final_project/README.md

 ## Overview

 This Verilog module simulates a parking lot with functionalities for entering and exiting the lot.
 The system uses a finite state machine (FSM) to control the entry and exit gates, validate passcodes, and maintain the car count in the lot.
-The parking lot has a fixed maximum capacity, and only valid passcodes can allow cars to enter.
+The parking lot has a user-set maximum capacity, and only valid passcodes can allow cars to enter.
 The system also ensures that a car can exit the lot if there is at least one car present.

 ### Key Features

 - **Passcode-based entry**: A valid passcode is required to open the entry gate and allow a car to enter the lot.
 - **Automatic exit**: No passcode is required to exit, but the gate will only open if there are cars in the lot.
-- **Car count management**: The car count is maintained, and the system ensures that the number of cars doesn't exceed the lot's capacity.
+- **Car count management**: The car count is maintained, and the system ensures that the number of cars doesn't exceed the lot's set capacity.
 - **Gate operation**: The entry and exit gates operate for a single cycle when requested.

 ## Module Description